Super-Protocol/docs/docs/marketplace/guides/upload-tgwui.md

 ---
 id: "upload-tgwui"
-title: "How to Upload Your Model (TGWUI)"
+title: "How to Upload a Model (TGWUI)"
 slug: "/guides/upload-tgwui"
 sidebar_position: 4
 ---